-Stephanie has written articles for a host of organizations and ministries such as Focus on the Family, CCM (Contemporary Christian Magazine), and BreakPoint.
+Stephanie has also written articles for a host of organizations and ministries such as Focus on the Family, CCM (Contemporary Christian Magazine), and BreakPoint.

 In all that she does, Stephanie brings her love of writing and close-knit community together with a heart to inspire personal growth.
-Married to her musician/ drummer husband, Earl, she is the mother of three grown children and grandmother of nine.
+Married to her musician/ drummer husband, Earl, she is the mother of three grown children and grandmother of ten.
 She enjoys playing tennis, writing songs and sharing life with students, family and friends.

 Okay.
 Enough of the media info.
 Here are some random facts about Stephanie Bennett: